-When it comes to deciding parental rights in Somerset, the goal is to create a loving and nurturing relationship that both parents and the children are content with while strongly encouraging communication and cooperation between the parents as a unit.
+Fleischer Law Firm is your go to for Somerset County parental rights Lawyers, the goal is to create a loving and nurturing relationship that both parents and the children are content with while strongly encouraging communication and cooperation between the parents as a unit.
 There are some instances where parental rights could be terminated.
-With the help of a reliable Somerset parental rights lawyer, clients can learn what can be grounds for terminating parental rights.
+With the help of our reliable Somerset County parental rights lawyers, clients can learn what can be grounds for terminating parental rights.

 These grounds are as stated in NJSA 30:4C-15: